treehouseaustin/team-guidelines/LABELS.md

 All stories must have a general classification tag which at the highest level simply determine the [story type]([feature guidelines](./README.md#development-guidelines)):

-* `feature` new functionality that delivers business value to a particular persona
+* `type: feature` new functionality that delivers business value to a particular persona
-* `bug` an issue that must be fixed on existing completed features
+* `type: bug` an issue that must be fixed on existing completed features
-* `chore` a single piece of work on existing completed features such as small copy or design changes
+* `type: chore` a single piece of work on existing completed features such as small copy or design changes

 ### Epics